RabaDaba1/AI-research-implementations/README.md

 # AI research implementations
-My implementations of fundamental and new machine learning, deep learning and reinforcement learning algorithms.
+Here I gather all of the research papers and concepts related to machine learning, deep learning and reinforcement learning that I implemented from scratch.